|Glossary of Risk Assessment Terms|

 The excess, if any, of the Actuarial Accrued Liability over the Actuarial Value of Assets.
 In other words, the present value of benefits earned to date that are not covered by current plan assets.

-The excess, if any, of the pension benefit obligation over the valuation assets.
-This is the portion of all benefits earned to date that are not covered by plan assets.
+The excess of the total benefit cost (past and future) over the Actuarial Value of Assets.
+In other words, this is the portion of all benefits that are not covered by plan assets.

 Unfunded EAN Liability